The only true way to compare washer capacity.

 So how do you tell true capacity?
 What can't be manipulated?

 One thing that can't be manipulated is the capacity of the drum.
 The litres of the drum don't lie.
-Speed Queen uses a capacity ratio of 10:1 (100 litres = 10kg loads), as a general rule.
+Speed Queen usually uses a capacity ratio of 10:1 (100 litres = 10kg loads), as a general rule.
 The capacity rating can vary a little based on what's being washed and from machine to machine (eg motor power has an influence).
 If you want certainty in knowing which machine is best for you, get in touch with one of our distributors.

 In conclusion, it probably shouldn't be surprising that a water efficiency rating isn't a great measure of machine capacity.
 Manufacturers can exploit the lack of time consideration in testing to present their machines in a more favourable light.